Stochastic quantization of an Abelian gauge theory: Renormalization and bounds on the models

 \;=\; -

 = -\frac14

 \end{equ} where we applied integration by parts twice to shift the derivative in the $j$-th coordinate from the arrow on the left to the arrow on the top and then to the arrow on the right.
-Since it's easy to show that the terms in \eqref{e:C1e-C2e} for $k\neq j$ are finite as $\e\to 0$, this also gives a proof for finiteness of \eqref{e:C1e-C2e}. \end{remark}
+This also proves finiteness of \eqref{e:C1e-C2e}. \end{remark}